kawwsha/SeniorProject/README.md

 # Senior Project for Rachel Malloy and Kasia McLellan

-Our project is called 'Methods for identifying logos in images shared on social media'.
-We analyze whether or not images pulled from contains a logo by using three different computer vision methedologies.
-We also collect a sentiment from the text in the tweet.
+Our project is called 'Methods for Identifying Brand Logos in Images Shared on Social Media'.
+We analyze whether or not images pulled from Twitter contain a brand logo by using three different computer vision classifiers.
+We also collected a sentiment score from the text of each tweet.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of our project up and running on your local machine for development and testing purposes.

 ### Prerequisites